 - (a) Notice of the issuance of ana RFQ or RFP must provide (1) the date, time, and place where responses to the RFQ or RFP will be opened, (2) the address and telephone number from which prospective proposers may request the RFQ or RFP, and (3) a general description of the type of services being sought by the Authority.
-Alternatively, the Authority may publish and otherwise distribute, in accordance with these procedures, the RFQ or RFP itself in lieu of publishing a notice of issuance of an RFQ. a RFQ or RFP. - (b) The Authority shall publish the notice of issuance of a RFQ or RFP on its website (ww.ctrma.org) and shall either (1) publish notice of the issuance of a RFQ or RFP, or the content of the RFQ or RFP itself, in an issue of the Texas Register; or (2) publish in the officially designated newspaper of the Authority notice of the issuance of a RFQ or RFP, or the content of the RFQ or RFP itself, once at least two (2) weeks before deadline for the submission for responses in the officially designated newspaper of the Authority... - (c) The Authority may, but shall not be required to, solicit responses to a RFQ or RFP by direct mail, telephone, advertising in trade journals or other locations, or via the Internet.
-With regard to RFPs, if such solicitations are made in addition to the required publications, the prospective bidder may not be solicited by mail, telephone and internet or in any other manner, nor may the prospective bidder receive bid documents until such time that notice of the RFP has been made available on the Authority's website.
+Alternatively, the Authority may publish and otherwise distribute, in accordance with these procedures, the RFQ or RFP itself in lieu of publishing a notice of issuance of an RFQ. a RFQ or RFP. - (b) The Authority shall publish the notice of issuance of a RFQ or RFP on its website (ww.ctrma.org) and shall either (1) publish notice of the issuance of a RFQ or RFP, or the content of the RFQ or RFP itself, in an issue of the Texas Register; or (2) publish in the officially designated newspaper of the Authority notice of the issuance of a RFQ or RFP, or the content of the RFQ or RFP itself, once at least two (2) weeks before deadline for the submission for responses in the officially designated newspaper of the Authority... - (c) The Authority may, but shall not be required to, solicit responses to a RFO

-- (b) Notice of the issuance of an RFQ, or the content of the RFQ itself, shall be published in the officially designated newspaper of the Authority and, if required under this Policy, in any other newspapers of general circulation published in one or more counties of the Authority, as described below.
-In addition, the Authority may, but shall not be required to, solicit responses to an RFQ by direct mail, telephone, or via the Internet. - (c) Notice of the issuance of an RFQ, or the RFQ itself, for a contract estimated to be more than one hundred thousand dollars (\$100,000.00) must be published once a week for at least two weeks before the deadline for the submission of responses in the officially designated newspaper of the Authority. - (d) Notice of the issuance of an RFQ, or the RFQ itself, for a contract estimated to be less than one hundred thousand dollars (\$100,000.00) but more than twenty five thousand dollars (\$25,000.00) must be published in two successive issues of the officially designated newspaper of the Authority.
+- (d) The date specified in the RFQ or RFP as the deadline for submission of responses may be extended if the Executive Director determines that the extension is in the best interest of the Authority.
+All responses, including those received before an extension is made, must be opened at the same time. - (b) Notice of the issuance of an RFQ, or the content of the RFQ itself, shall be published in the officially designated newspaper of the Authority and, if required under this Policy, in any other newspapers of general circulation published in one or more counties of the Authority, as described below.
+In addition, the Authority may, but shall not be required to, solicit responses to an RFQ by direct mail, telephone, or via the Internet. - (c) Notice of the issuance of an RFQ, or the RFQ itself, for a contract estimated to be more than one hundred thousand dollars (\$100,000.00) must be published once a week for at least two weeks before the deadline for the submission of responses in the officially designated newspaper of the Authority. - (d) Notice of the issuance of an RFQ, or the RFQ itself, for a contract estimated to be less than one hundred thousand dollars (\$100,000.00) but more than twenty-five thousand dollars (\$25,000.00) must be published in two successive issues of the officially designated newspaper of the Authority.